gcallah/JohnGray/papers/callahan.md

 generally truth seeking.)

-### False Dawn

 ### Two Faces of Liberalism

-Gray opens this work by noting that "The liberal state or originated in a search for *modus vivendi*" (2000, p.
-1), meaning a way people with divergent views can somehow co-exist.
+Gray opens *Two Faces of Liberalism* by noting that "The liberal state or originated in a search for *modus vivendi*" (2000, p.
-And he declares that "Liberal toleration has contributed immeasurably to human well-being" (2000, p.
 1).
+And he acknowledges that "Liberal toleration has contributed immeasurably to human well-being" (2000, p.
+1).

 But then he makes the quite important distinction between two liberal approaches to tolerance:
 "Viewed from one side, liberal toleration is the ideal of a rational consensus on the best way of life.
 From the other, it is the belief that human beings can flourish in many ways of life...
 If liberalism has a future, it is in giving up the search for a rational consensus on the best way of life" (2000, p.
 1).

-He makes it clear that he embraces the second approach, and not the first:

-"The liberal ideal of toleration which looks to a rational consensus on the best way of life was born in societies divided on the claims of a single way of life.
+He goes on to note that "The liberal ideal of toleration which looks to a rational consensus on the best way of life was born in societies divided on the claims of a single way of life.
 It cannot show us how to live together in societies that harbour many ways of life" (2000, pp. 1-2).

 Gray then offers examples of prominent thinkers exhibiting these different forms of liberal tolerance:

 "The philosophies of John Locke and Immanuel Kant exemplify the liberal project of a universal regime, while those of Thomas Hobbes and David Hume express the liberalism of peaceful coexistence.
 And more recent times, John Rawls and F.A.
-Hayek have defended the first liberal philosophy, while Isaiah Berlin and Michael Oakeshott are exemplars of the second" (2000, p.
-2).

-he goes on to write that, "In this Hobbesian view [of the second sort of thinkers], the end of tolerance is not consensus.
-It is coexistence" (2000, p.
-3).
+Hayek have defended the first liberal philosophy, while Isaiah Berlin and Michael Oakeshott are exemplars of the second...
+In this Hobbesian view [of the second sort of thinkers], the end of tolerance is not consensus.
+It is coexistence" (2000, pp. 2-3).

 Gray then claims, "*Modus vivendi* expresses the belief that there are many forms of life in which humans can thrive...
 Where such ways of life are rivals, there is no one of them that is best" (2000, p.
 5).